TerriaJS/nationalmap/ckanext-cesiumpreview/README.md

 #### From Git Repository ####
 * Log in to github
-* Fork the [NationalMap](https://github.com/NICTA/nationalmap.git) repo into your personal github account using the github UI.
+* Fork [NationalMap](https://github.com/NICTA/nationalmap.git) repo into your personal github account using the github UI.
 * Clone your forks locally so data is inside subspace at root level e.g.